brown-band/website/pages/scripts/2021-2022/fall/yale.md

 :sd[Band forms X and plays The Impression That I Get.]

 Speaking of ice, it will soon be winter!
-And the coming of winter means that the world's only ice-skating marching band (yours truly) will be joining the ranks of our school’s Skate-America competitor in winning gold over Yale, something that is greatly helped by the fact that our band actually skates and your band definitely does not. \
+And the coming of winter means that the world’s only ice-skating marching band (yours truly) will be joining the ranks of our school’s Skate-America competitor in winning gold over Yale, something that is greatly helped by the fact that our band actually skates and your band definitely does not. \
 And that ends our paragraph. **T**ighten your **L**aces, and and **L**ighten your **T**aces, and watch now as the band sharpens up its skates to play Ice Blade in Ice Skate Fray Ice (In the Fray).

 :sd[Band forms a B and plays In the Fray]